Robert Menzies: Federal politics

 In August 1934, Menzies resigned from state parliament to contest the federal Division of Kooyong in the upcoming general election for the United Australia Party (UAP), which was the result of a merger during his tenure as a state parliamentarian of the Nationalists, Labor dissidents and the Australian Party.

 The previous member, John Latham, had given up the seat in order to prepare for appointment as Chief Justice of Australia.
 Kooyong was a safely conservative seat based on Kew, and Menzies won easily.
-He was immediately appointed Attorney-General of Australia and Minister for Industry in the Lyons government.
-In 1937 he was appointed a Privy Counsellor.
+He was immediately appointed Attorney-General of Australia and Minister for Industry in the government of Joseph Lyons.
 In late 1934 and early 1935 Menzies, then attorney-general, unsuccessfully prosecuted the government's highly controversial case for the attempted exclusion from Australia of Egon Kisch, a Czech Jewish communist.
 The initial prohibition on Kisch's entry to Australia, however, had not been imposed by Menzies but by the Country Party minister for the interior, Thomas Paterson.
+In 1937 Menzies was appointed a Privy Counsellor.

 Menzies had extended discussions with British experts on Germany in 1935, but could not make up his mind whether Adolf Hitler was a "real German patriot" or a "mad swash-buckler".
-He expressed both views with an inclination to the former, says historian David Bird.
-In published essays in 1936, he called for a "live and let-live" attitude.
-He condemned Nazi antisemitism, in 1933 writing to the organisers of an anti-Nazi protest at the Melbourne Town Hall that "I hope that I may be associated with the protest of the meeting tonight against the barbaric and medieval persecution to which their fellow Jews in Europe are apparently being subjected".
-As late as July 1939, Menzies, by then Prime Minister, declared in a speech that "history will label Hitler as one of the great men of the century".
+He condemned Nazi antisemitism, writing to the organisers of an anti-Nazi protest at the Melbourne Town Hall in 1933 that "I hope that I may be associated with the protest of the meeting tonight against the barbaric and medieval persecution to which their fellow Jews in Europe are apparently being subjected".
+In July 1939, Menzies, by then prime minister, declared in a speech that "history will label Hitler as one of the great men of the century".

 In August 1938, while Attorney-General, Menzies spent several weeks on an official visit to Nazi Germany.
 He was strongly committed to democracy for the British peoples, but he initially thought that the Germans should take care of their own affairs.
 He strongly supported the appeasement policies of the Chamberlain government in London, and sincerely believed that war could and should be avoided at all costs. after the visit to Germany in 1938, Menzies wrote that the "abandonment by the Germans of individual liberty ... has something rather magnificent about it".
 Menzies also praised the "really spiritual quality in the willingness of Germans to devote themselves to the service and well-being of the state".